GangGreenTemperTatum/Wireshark/README.md

 # [`Wireshark Libraries` and Traffic Capture Process](https://www.wireshark.org/docs/wsdg_html_chunked/ChapterLibraries.html#:~:text=Like%20most%20applications%2C%20Wireshark%20depends,import%20libraries%2C%20and%20related%20resources.)

 ### [`Libpcap`](www.tcpdump.org)

 * The libpcap library is the industry standard link-layer interface for capture traffic on *NIX hosts.
 * These hosts also support Monitor Mode

 ### [`WinPCAP`](www.winpcap.org)

 * WinPCAP is the Windows port of the libpcap link-layer interface.
-WinPcap consists of a driver that provides low-level network access and the Windows version of the libpcap API.
+* WinPcap consists of a driver that provides low-level network access and the Windows version of the libpcap API.
-WinPap does not support Monitor Mode and therefore does not work with Wireshark or Tshark in Windows
+* WinPcap does not support Monitor Mode and therefore does not work with Wireshark or Tshark in Windows to tap traffic on other SSID's

 ### [`AirPcap`](www.riverbed.com/us/products/cascase/aipcap.php)

 * AirPCAP is a link-layer interface and network adapter to capture 802.11 traffic on Windows operating systems.
 AirPcap adapaters operate in passive mode to capture WLAN data, management and control frames.

 ## `Wireless Traffic Monitoring`

+* `SSID` == The "Name: of a wireless network (WLAN).
+The SSID keeps the packets within the correct WLAN, even when overlapping WLANs are present.
+* `BSSID` == The Basic Service Set is the AP's radio' MAC address.
+When there are multiple access points within each WLAN, a BSSID is a way to identify those access points and their associated clients.
+* `ESSID` == Extended Service Set consists of all the BSS's in the network and the ESSID identifies the same network as the SSID does.

 > * How can you quickly identify all WLAN BSSIDs seen in a trace file? == **"Open Statistics | WLAN Traffic"**

-> Wireshark cannot identify unmodulated RF energy of interference and requires a spectrum analyzer such as [MetaGeek](www.metageek.net/wiresharkbook)
+* Wireshark cannot identify unmodulated RF energy of interference and requires a spectrum analyzer such as [MetaGeek](www.metageek.net/wiresharkbook)

-### `Promiscuous Mode `
+### `Promiscuous Mode`

 * Sets interface to capture all packets on a network segment to which it is associated to
-    * In Promiscuous Mode, an 802.11 adapter only captures packets of the SSID the adapter has joined
+    * In Promiscuous Mode, an 802.11 adapter only captures packets of the SSID the adapter has joined, not limited to but including traffic not destined to the local hardware address (therefore including IPv4 broadcast, multicast etc.)
 1. **Promiscuous Mode** enables a network card and driver to capture traffic that is addressed to **other devices on the network and not just the local hardware address**
 2. In **Promiscuous Mode** only without Monitor Mode, an 802.11 adapter only captures packets of the SSID the adapter has joined
-3. Although at the radio level it can receive packets on other SSID's, those packets are not forwarded to the host
+    * Although at the radio level it can receive packets on other SSID's, those packets are not forwarded to the host

 ### `Monitor Mode` ..
 AKA "`rfmon mode`"

-* In Monitor Mode, an adapter does not associate with any SSID and all packets from all SSID's on the selected channel are captured
+* In Monitor Mode, an adapter does not associate with any SSID and all packets from all SSID's on the selected channel are captured (again, not limited to but including traffic not destined to the local hardware address (therefore including IPv4 broadcast, multicast etc.)
     * In order to capture all traffic that the adapter can receive, the adapter must be put into Monitor Mode.
-    * When using Monitor Mode, the driver does not make the adapter a member of any service set on the network meaning that the adapter will not support general network communications such as web browsing, since it is busy monitoring and sniffing all RF-Energy on the selected channel.
+    * When using Monitor Mode, the driver does not make the adapter a member of any service set on the network meaning that the adapter will not support general network communications such as web browsing (since it is busy monitoring and sniffing all RF-Energy on the selected channel)
-    * **Monitor Mode is not supported by WinPCAP.**
+    * **Monitor Mode is not supported by WinPCAP.** (Windows Operating System and native hardware adapters, the solution is `airpcap` which can sniff in Monitor Mode on a selected radio channel, or use an aggregator and multiple airpcap's to sniff multiple radio channels)
-In `Monitor Mode`, **all packets of all SSIDs** from the currently **SELECTED CHANNEL** are captured.
+    * In `Monitor Mode`, **all packets of all SSIDs** from the currently **SELECTED CHANNEL** are captured.

 > Setup the wirless interface to capture all traffic it can receive (Unix/ Linux only)
 1. In order to capture all-SSID traffic that the adapter at the radio level can receive, the adapter must be put into **"Monitor Mode"**
-2. AKA **"rfmon mode"**
+2. AKA `"rfmon mode"`
 3. In this mode, the driver does not make the adapter a member of any service set (meaning that the adapter will not support general network communications such as web browsing, since it is busy monitoring and sniffing all RF-Energy on the selected channel)
 4. In monitor mode, the adapter won't support general network communications.
 It only supplies received packets to a packet capture mechanism such as Wireshark, not to the network stack.
 5. Test to see if your network interface cards/drivers support Monitor Mode